IELTS Speaking Samples and Answers

 IELTS Speaking Part 3 topic: Education.

-1. What makes a good student?
+1. What, in your opinion, makes someone a good student?

 2. What role should the teacher have in the classroom?